SIBarcodeNetwork/ReadtheDocsMaster/Docs/fims_spreadsheet_pop.rst

 Column Colors
 ~~~~~~~~~~~~~

-Red column headers indicate fields **required** before they can be uploaded to the FIMS.
+Red column headers indicate fields **required** before they can be uploaded to the GEOME FIMS.

 Black column headers are not required, but they should still be filled out if the values are known.